Additive sink subtraction: A proof of the main result

-Unless explicitly stated otherwise, the block index $i$ is fixed when referring to factor indices.
-For example, the notation $\texttt{B3}$ always refers to the sixth factor within a single $B(i)$ block, independent of the block index $i$.
+\item Within a fixed block, we label its consecutive \emph{factors} by a local index.
+For a given $B(i)$-block, the factors are denoted $A_1,A_2,A_3, B_1,\ldots,B_5$, where $A_j$ denotes the $j$th factor of the prefix $A(i)$ and $B_j$ refers to the $(j+3)$rd factor of that block. \end{enumerate} Unless explicitly stated otherwise, the block index $i$ is fixed when referring to factor indices.
+For example, the notation $B_3$ always refers to the sixth factor within a single $B(i)$ block, where the block index $i$ is given by the surrounding context.
 Whenever we refer to an object other than a block or a factor, we explicitly use the term \emph{word}.